tzvetkov75/tcpport_forwarder_dumper/README.md

 usage:

-	In the build folder you will find the jar

 java -jar tcpport_forwarder_dumper.jar [local-port] [remote-host]:[remote-port]

+the jar is in the build folder

 Example: